-Spring season
+Spring season in Northern Hemisphere

--The Northern Hemisphere generally experiences spring season between 21 March and 21 June.
+- -Between 21 March and 21 June

+- -The Sun move from the Equator to Tropic of Cancer

--Spring is the season of transition from winter to Summer.
-Features are :-
+- -Transition from winter to Summer.

 - -The plants sprouts,

 - -Mango trees blooms.

 - -Jack fruit trees bearing buds.

-Summer season
+Summer season in Northern Hemisphere